ongres/stackgres/doc/content/en/04-production-installation/01-pre-requisites/04-monitoring/_index.md

 > StackGres provides more and advanced options for monitoring installation, see [Operator installation with Helm]({{% relref "04-production-installation/02-installation-via-helm/#stackgres-operator-installation" %}}) in the [Production installation session]({{% relref "04-production-installation/#monitoring" %}}).

-Once the operator is installed, take note of the generated secrets as you they are need to be specified at StackGres operator installation.
-By default are `user=admin` and `password=prom-operator`:
+Once the operator is installed, you can retrieve the generated credentials.
+By default, they are user `admin` and password `prom-operator`.

 ```bash
 kubectl get secret prometheus-grafana \